weitzwoman/Purple-Family-Project/README.md

 # _Purple Family Project_

 #### _Purple Family Project is a dynamic survey to compare user to user answers, spurring ideas of common ground for political beliefs.
 Designed by Tracie Weitzman with inspiration from Stephanie Keske.
+Some survey questions were borrowed from Pew Research Center.
 Project written for Epicodus Capstone Independent Project 3/9/2017_

 #### By _**Tracie Weitzman**_